All Episodes

 So there was a large debate as to whether the peach counted as a solid or as a liquid.

-Because at a certain point, obviously.
+Because at a certain point, obviously, I mean, this is true.

-At what point does the peach turn from a solid into something, you know, far far less substantive?
+At what point does the peach turn from a solid into something, you know, far less substantive?

 I don't know about you, but it's actually happening to my genitalia when I go through the pat down.